Green Seed Arts

 Interested in hosting or joining a Circle?
 Use the interest form below to share your ideas and availability and we'll let you now what's coming together.
 Whether you’re an individual family looking to join in, or already have four or more kids ready to go, we can help it happen.

 Circles are facilitated by members of our freelance educators collective.
-If you or someone you know is a skilled guide with a great idea for a Circle, we’d love to hear from you.
+If you are a skilled guide with a great idea for a Circle, we’d love to hear from you.
 Please use the form to share about your offering and express interest in facilitation (fill fields that feel relevant, include ages that you work with).
 We’ll follow up with details about joining the Circles leadership crew.

 Accessibility and Belonging